WordOps/docs.wordops.net/docs/prerequesites.md

+# Prerequesites

+## Hardware requirements

-### Hardware
+### Minimum

-WordOps is very lightweight, so hardware requirements should not be a problem :
+WordOps is very lightweight, so it do not require a lot of resources

 - ~30MB of free space
 - 512MB RAM

+### Recommended

+However, some services like MySQL or Redis may need more resources, and running WordOps stacks without enough resources could impact your sites performance.
+Resources usage also highly depend on your site traffic.
+Here our recommended hardware configuration :

+- Multi-core CPU
+- 20GB SSD storage
+- 2GB RAM

-### Operating Systems
+## Operating Systems

 The following operating systems are supported: